-Ball of foot pain, also known as metatarsalgia, affects the front part of your foot, and can easily be recognised as sharp, aching or burning pain in the ball of your foot – the part of the sole directly behind the toes.
-Metatarsalgia can easily be prevented or treated by wearing comfortable shoes, exercising, resting your injured foot, or giving shoe insoles a try.
-Read on to find the ideal insoles for your needs with our list of Best Insoles for Ball of Foot Pain.
+Ball of foot pain, also known as metatarsalgia, can easily be prevented or treated by wearing comfortable shoes, or giving insoles a try.
+Read on to find your ideal insoles with our Best Insoles for Ball of Foot Pain.

 Wednesday, 4 November 2015 | John